Mirantis/mke-docs/content/docs/concepts/configuration.md

 configuration file.

 Using the MKE configuration file, you can enable and disable the MKE 4 addons, as well as modify their settings.
-In addition, you can use the `mkectl init` command with the `--blueprint` option to print the generated blueprint that reflects your current MKE 4 configuration.

 <!-- Discuss with SME NNeisen moving "Create configuration" to "Getting Started" -->